FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 If we could somehow create magical impenetrable *physical* fortresses that cannot be opened or accessed by the duly-empowered law enforcement and judicial powers of a democratic society, would we say that's just the way it is?

 We would have to.
 Total strawman you have there but I'll roll with it.
 To make it tangible the laws of mathematics are not bendable for the convenience of some and not others.
 Once encryption is broken by one party, it is a trivial exercise to break it for an arbitrary number of other parties or to simply distribute the data being protected.
 Once you have one key it's cheap and easy to make copies of the key and much more expensive to replace the locks.
-And once the data is taken there is no point sinc
+And once the data is taken there is no point since that would be like locking the door after the thief has already run off with your stuff.

+There is no one "right" answer to a question like this save the ones we collectively and imperfectly come to as a society.

+Actually there is a right answer here and air quotes are not needed.
+Your options are either to use encryption properly to keep data secure or to not use it at all and live with the consequences.
+There literally is no middle ground.
+Weak encryption or backdoored encryption = no encryption.

 How dare you lock your door!
 (Score:2)